 - Foraminal: Foraminal herniations occur when the herniation is located in the foramen, a small opening where the nerve exits the spine.
 This type of herniation can compress the nerve root causing radicular symptoms.

-It’s important to note that these types of herniations can be classified according to the degree of severity and the direction of the herniation and sometimes it’s not easy to classify them.
-The diagnosis and classification of a herniated disc should be made by a specialist.
+It’s important to note that doctors classify these types of herniations according to the degree of severity and the direction of the herniation, and sometimes it’s not easy to classify them.
+Doctors are responsible for diagnosing and classifying herniated discs.

 Symptoms of a herniated disc can vary depending on the location of the disc and the severity of the injury.
 Some common symptoms include: